Suspension and Steering Repairs — San Jose, California

 Most steering systems use hydraulic power assist, which means fluid exists to help make it easier to turn the wheels.
 This feature can be beneficial when driving at high speeds or making sudden turns.
 However, if there is a problem with any part of the steering system, it can make driving very difficult and dangerous.

-Symptoms of Suspension & Steering Issues
+Symptoms of Steering and Suspension System Issues

 - Your vehicle is pulling to one side while driving